Pointers in C are variables that hold an address in the memory. That address is the location of another variable.

-The term "dereference" means that we access the value behind the address, that our points to.
-Here is easy example to start with:
+The term "dereference" means that we access the value behind the address, that it points to.
+Here is an easy example to start with:

 Here we create a pointer to the float variable "temperature".
 Next we use that pointer to print the value.
 Then we again dereference the pointer, in order to change the value of the original variable.
 If you run the code, you will see that the value of the original variable is now changed to 37.5 degrees.

 To better understand what really happens when we use the address operator and the dereference operator, look at the following example.
 I strongly recommend that you also run it and examine the result yourself: